bocaletto-luca/Desktop-Recorder/README.md

 **Maintainer Update**

-My current GitHub account is **@bocaletto-luca**, which is now the official maintainer of all projects previously published under the **@Elektronoide** account.
+My current GitHub account is **bocaletto-luca**, which is now the official maintainer of all projects previously published under the **@Elektronoide** account.
 Please direct any issues, pull requests, or stars to **@bocaletto-luca** for future updates.

 ---